deshal-hem/Walmart/README.md

 10. Calculate and display the monthly sales, previous month's sales and cumulative sales for each month.

 ## Solutions
-The solutions to be above questions can be found in the walmart_sql_solutions SQL file, which contains the SQL code used for querying.
+The solutions to be above questions can be found in the walmart_solutions SQL file, which contains the SQL code used for querying.